mries92/EnderBag/readme.md

 - **Custom name and lore** - Don't like the name "Ender Bag"?
 You can name and describe the item however you want in the config.

 ## Permissions
-`enderbag.item.use` - Allows the player to use the ender bag item
+`enderbag.use` - Allows the player to use the ender bag item
-`enderbag.command.use` - Allows the player to use the ender bag command
-`enderbag.give` - Allows the player to give an ender bag to themselves or other players

-## Commands
-**NOTE:** `/enderbag` is the base command, but it can be subsituted with `/enderchest`, `/eb`, or `/ec`

-`/ec help` - Get information about the mod and list commands
-`/ec` - Open the ender chest
-`/ec give` - Give the player an ender chest

 ## Resource pack
 This plugin applies `custom_model_data` to the new item.
 This allows a resource pack to apply a unique skin, and even change the skin based on certain conditions.
 The custom model data is described below, along with a standard resource pack.